BY-LAWS OF THE NORWEGIAN CHAMBER OF COMMERCE, HONG KONG

 5.5 Categories of membership

-There shall be two separate and distinct categories of members in The Chamber.
+There shall be three separate and distinct categories of members in The Chamber.

 The categories shall be: